Home

 The following are example questions that will test your knowledge of the concepts within the DEFINE phase of a DMAIC and DFSS Six Sigma project.

-1) The customer specifications for a process, also referred to as the Voice of the Customer, will provide which of the following.
+1) The customer specifications for a process, referred to as the Voice of the Customer, will provide which of the following.
 There may be more than one correct answer.

 A) Upper Control Limit - UCL